 |We appreciate DONATIONS of any amount – every bit helps, even $5 or $10.
 Donations help pay for researching and printing educational materials, having booths at events, organizing citizen lobbying days, traveling to Washington, D.C. for lobbying, and all of the other activities involved in advocating for our farms and our food.We are funded completely by our grassroots: people, farmers, small businesses, and organizations like you who care about protecting our access to a healthy and productive food supply.

-While donations to FARFA are not tax deductible, we now have an approved 501(c)(3) sister nonprofit, the Council for Healthy Food Systems (CHFS).
-The website has launched, and we’ll be adding more information and resources in the next several months.
+While donations to FARFA are not tax deductible, our sister non-profit, the Council for Healthy Food Systems (CHFS), is a 501(c)3.
 Donations to CHFS are tax-deductible.

 - Stopped the National Animal Identification System (NAIS) from imposing electronic tracking on all livestock owners;